unc-network/dashboard/README.md

 It also runs under Docker, refer to [Docker Readme](Docker.md).

 Most recently work has been to build a K3s setup.

+## Contributing

+Contributions are welcome.
+The project has been in-house for a while but we recently published the repository to facilitate collaboration with other higher education institutions utilizing AKiPS.
+Interested developers can contact William Whitaker at will.whitaker@unc.edu.

 ---
 UNC Chapel Hill